DOMjudge/domjudge/doc/manual/problem-format.rst

    distributed to participants.
 The file extension determines any of three supported formats.
 If multiple files matching this pattern are available, any one of those will be used.
+ * Annotation with ``EXPECTED_RESULTS`` for jury solutions.
+The ICPC problem package specification always has precedence.
+Use this to annotate possible outcomes a submission can have to use together with the Judging verifier.

 The file ``domjudge-problem.ini`` contains key-value pairs, one pair per line, of the form ``key = value``.
 The ``=`` can